openstack-archive/almanach/README.rst

 What is Almanach?
 -----------------

-The main purpose of this software is to bill customers based on their usage of the cloud infrastructure.
+The main purpose of this software is to record the usage of the cloud resources of each tenants.

 Almanach is composed of two parts:

 - **Collector**: Listen for OpenStack events and store the relevant information in the database.
 - **REST API**: Expose the information collected to external systems.

+At the moment, Almanach is only able to record the usage of instances and volumes.

 Resources
 ---------